DevExpress-Examples/XAF_Security_E4908/ASP.NET/DevExtreme.OData/Readme.md

 	}
 	```

 - [SecuredController](/Controllers/SecuredController.cs) has logic to initialize the Security System with a corresponding authentication provider and the Object Space Provider.
 The identity authentication provider name and [Identity](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-2.2&tabs=visual-studio) are used as the `GetSecurity` method's parameters.
+With that, you can create `SecuredObjectSpace` and use [its data manipulation APIs](https://docs.devexpress.com/eXpressAppFramework/113711/concepts/data-manipulation-and-business-logic/create-read-update-and-delete-data) (for instance, *IObjectSpace.GetObjects*) OR if you prefer, the familiar `UnitOfWork` object accessible through the *SecuredObjectSpace.Session* property.
 [ActionsController](/Controllers/ActionsController.cs), [DepartmentsController](/Controllers/DepartmentsController.cs) and [EmployeesController](/Controllers/EmployeesController.cs) are derived from SecuredController.

 	``` csharp
 	public class SecuredController : BaseController {